 The Supreme Court’s final majority decision on June 24, 2022, overturning federal rights to abortion, is a direct injury to the health and wellbeing of families, communities, and our society.
 It will lead to adverse pregnancy outcomes, including increased rates of infant and maternal mortality (Grossman & Jacobowitz, 1981; Pabayo et al., 2020; Hoyert, […]

-Promoting and Protecting the Health of ALL MCH Populations
+Promoting and Protecting the Health of MCH Populations

-Learn more, educate others, support our community partners, and advocate to build, rebuild, and restore policies, programs, and systems that ensure access to abortion services.
-Learn more Department of Health and Human Services Reproductive Rights webpage, which has info on your right to access care and have it covered by your insurance or other health […]
+Learn more, educate others, support our community partners, and build, rebuild, and restore policies, programs, and systems that ensure access to reproductive healthcare services.
+Learn more This Department of Health and Human Services webpage has info on how/where to receive care, health insurance coverage (and where to go if you don’t have coverage), birth control, […]

 Guide to Community Conversations about COVID-19: Vaccines, Myths & Implications for Pregnancy and Breastfeeding